A characterization of groups of parahoric type

-We are thus reduced to prove the assertion for $g_1$ and $g'$, where $g_1$ belongs to $\mathcal{C}_i$ whenever $g$ does, and the largest root $\beta_1$ such that $g_1$ has a component in ${\mth{U}}_{\beta_1}$ is strictly smaller than $\beta$.
-By an obvious induction, after a finite number of steps we reach a $\beta$ smaller than $\alpha$, which proves the assertion.
+We are thus reduced to proving the assertion for $g_1$ and $g'$, where $g_1$ belongs to $\mathcal{C}_i$ whenever $g$ does, and the largest root $\beta_1$ such that $g_1$ has a component in ${\mth{U}}_{\beta_1}$ is strictly smaller than $\beta$.
+By an obvious induction, after repeating the process a finite number of times we reach a $g_1$ such that $\beta_1$ is smaller than $\alpha$, which proves the assertion.
 Hence the theorem holds when ${\mth{G}}$ is solvable.